Tendai Biti: Return to legal career

 On 20 November 2013, Biti announced he would be opening a new law firm.
 The firm was to specialize in international finance law as well as domestic constitutional issues.

 Return to politics

 Biti fell out with Tsvangirai in 2014, resulting in Tsvangirai announcing Biti's expulsion in April 2014.
 In 2015 Biti joined other disaffected MDC-T members in a breakaway group, MDC-Renewal, becoming its secretary-general.
 In September 2015, MDC-Renewal launched as a separate party, the People's Democratic Party, and Biti was elected president of the new party.

-In 2020, Biti criticized a three-member delegation from South African which was sent to investigate human rights abuses when they returned to their country without speaking to opposition groups.
+In 2020, Biti criticized a three-member delegation from South Africa that was sent to investigate human rights abuses, when they returned to their country without speaking to opposition groups.

 In February 2019 he was convicted of contravening the Electoral Act for illegally announcing purported results for the 2018 presidential election in Zimbabwe.
 He was fined $200.

-In February 2022, Tendai Biti, was detained by police for several hours while campaigning for the by-elections in Harare, a spokeswoman for his party said.
+In February 2022, Biti was detained by police for several hours while campaigning for the by-elections in Harare, a spokeswoman for his party said.